Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Generalized coherence time

 \subsection{\texorpdfstring {Decoherence: $\Delta E^{-1} \lesssim T_\mathrm{obs} \lesssim \delta E^{-1}$} {Decoherence: 1/Delta E <= Tobs <= 1/delta E}}

 Once the observation time exceeds the inverse of the spread in energies, the time evolution of the field differs from a single cosine and we have to deal with the full correlation function in \cref{eq:Auto-correlator} to relate measurements separated by these time-scales.
 Generically the correlation is poised to decrease after these times, since the different modes contributing to the measurement acquire $O(1)$ phase differences that lead to deconstructive interference.
 In the simplest case the power spectrum of DM consists of a single peak with width $\Delta E$\,.
 In this case the generalized coherence time saturates at, $\tau(T_\mathrm{obs})\approx\Delta E^{-1}$\,, in agreement with the common lore.
-This picture holds true e.g. for ULDM in the galactic halo, where $\Delta E\simeq m\sigma^2$ with $\sigma$ denoting the DM velocity dispersion.
-A formal discussion of the ULDM halo in our galaxy can be found in \cite{Foster:2017hbq}.
+This picture holds true e.g. for ULDM in the galactic halo, where $\Delta E\simeq m\sigma^2$ with $\sigma$ denoting the DM velocity dispersion \cite{Foster:2017hbq}.

 This simple picture needs to be modified if for example a significant fraction of DM is in a cold stream with a smaller velocity dispersion, in which case two different coherence time scales would be of relevance.
 In case the spectrum is not continuous, even more drastic effects appear, once the observation time becomes long enough that the different energy levels separated by $\sim\delta E$ can be resolved.